East London

 Hospital Death (Clinical Procedures and medical management) related deaths Other related deaths

-Concerns summary Significant and unexpected X-ray findings indicative of tuberculosis were not promptly highlighted to the referring clinician because the patient had been discharged.
+Concerns summary (AI summary) Significant and unexpected X-ray findings indicative of tuberculosis were not promptly highlighted to the referring clinician because the patient had been discharged.
 There is no clear process for alerting referrers to such critical changes in non-inpatient cases.

 Winbourne Charles